Iowa Legislature considers 6-week abortion ban during a special session

 “It is beyond time to once and for all have this heartbeat law passed for the second time, signed into law for the second time, but now able to be enforced,” she said.

-Laws such as Iowa’s ban abortion when a “fetal heartbeat” can be detected, a concept that does not easily translate to medical science.
-That’s because at the point where advanced technology can detect that first visual flutter, the embryo isn’t yet a fetus, and it doesn’t have a heart.
+Demonstrator Tim Rutledge, of Des Moines, brought his 8-year-old son to the Capitol to show him that democracy is participatory.

-Planned Parenthood North Central States is prepared to quickly challenge the law if passed, and will meanwhile refer patients out of state if they're scheduled for abortions in the next few weeks, and will continue to provide care to patients who present before cardiac activity is detected.
+“Health care is a human right.
+All people should be able to make decisions about their own bodies,” said Rutledge.
+“The fact that our governor and elected officials cannot — or do not — recognize this is unconscionable.”

-“We will keep seeing those patients and fight our way back to the Iowa Supreme Court when this law goes into effect,” said Chief Medical Officer Sarah Traxler.
+If passed, Planned Parenthood North Central States is prepared to quickly challenge the law in court, and will meanwhile refer patients out of state if they're scheduled for abortions in the next few weeks.
+It will continue to provide care to patients who present before cardiac activity is detected.

 Most Republican-led states have drastically limited abortion access in the year since the U.S. Supreme Court overturned Roe v.
 Wade and handed authority on abortion law to the states.
 More than a dozen states have bans with limited exceptions and one state, Georgia, bans abortion after cardiac activity is detected.
 Several other states have similar restrictions that are on hold pending court rulings.